jiaye-wu/jiaye-wu.github.io/INSTALL.md

 ## Recommended Approach

 The recommended approach for using **al-folio** is to first create your own site using the template with as few changes as possible, and only when it is up and running customize it however you like.
 This way it is easier to pinpoint what causes a potential issue in case of a bug.
-The minimum steps required to create your own site are:
+The minimum steps required to create your own site are ([video tutorial here](assets/video/tutorial_al_folio.mp4)):

 1. Create a new repository using this template.
-For this, click on [Use this template -> Create a new repository](https://github.com/new?template_name=al-folio&template_owner=alshedivat) above the file list.
+For this, click on [Use this template -> Create a new repository](https://github.com/new?template_name=multi-language-al-folio&template_owner=george-gca) above the file list.
 If you plan to upload your site to `<your-github-username>.github.io`, note that the name of your repository :warning: **MUST BE** :warning: `<your-github-username>.github.io` or `<your-github-orgname>.github.io`, as stated in the [GitHub pages docs](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#types-of-github-pages-sites).
 2. In this new repository, go to `Settings -> Actions -> General -> Workflow permissions` and give `Read and write permissions` to GitHub Actions.
-3. Open file `_config.yml`, set `url` to `https://<your-github-username>.github.io` and leave `baseurl` **empty** (do NOT delete it).
+3. Open file `_config.yml`, set `url` to `https://<your-github-username>.github.io` and leave `baseurl` **empty** (do NOT delete it), as `baseurl:`.
-4. Wait until the GitHub actions finish (check your repository **Actions** tab).
-Now, in addition to the master branch, your repository has a newly built gh-pages branch.
+4. Wait until the GitHub action with subtitle `Deploy site` finishes (check your repository **Actions** tab), which takes ~4 min.
+Now, in addition to the `master` branch, your repository has a newly built `gh-pages` branch.
 5. Finally, in the repository page go to `Settings -> Pages -> Build and deployment`, make sure that `Source` is set to `Deploy from a branch` and set the branch to `gh-pages` (NOT to master).
-6. Wait until the GitHub actions finish (check your repository **Actions** tab), then simply navigate to `https://<your-github-username>.github.io` in your browser.
-At this point you should see a copy of the theme's [demo website](https://alshedivat.github.io/al-folio/).
+6. Wait until the GitHub action `pages-build-deployment` finishes (check your repository **Actions** tab), which takes ~45s, then simply navigate to `https://<your-github-username>.github.io` in your browser.
+At this point you should see a copy of the theme's [demo website](https://george-gca.github.io/multi-language-al-folio/).
    After everything is set up, you can download the repository to your machine and start customizing it.
 To do so, run the following commands:

 ```bash